Think-write consulting delivers plain language (sometimes called plain English) training to government and business teams.

 The need for writer training

 Writing clearly, succinctly and persuasively is an important part of the work of nearly every public servant, manager or supervisor.
 The written word is the main way ideas are passed around and through your organisation.
+That’s why they need to be written in plain language (plain English).

 You and your staff likely have considerable content expertise and are knowledgeable about the topics you write about.
 However, few authors have formal training in writing and communication.
 They rely on limited guidance provided during school and university, and whatever they have been able to pick up on the job or from other sources.